sjoerdk/anonapi/docs/sphinx/troubleshooting.rst

 data for this job.
 This sometimes happens for incorrectly imported data or additional findings that have been incorrectly pushed to the images server.

-Solution: Record the accession number for the data in this job and ask beeld en zorg to check for errors in that data.
+Solution: First retry after a few hours, a day, possibly days.
+These errors sometimes solve themselves.
+If this does not work, Record the accession number for the data in this job and ask beeld en zorg to check for errors in that data.

 Could not move file
 -------------------